 Fes – 2 nights

 For each place, I’ll share some of my experience, my best tips, and recommendations where to stay.
-Unfortunately, though, I won’t recommend almost any place for where to go to eat.
+Unfortunately, though, I won’t recommend almost any place where to go to eat.
 Sadly, I was expecting that I would love the Moroccan cuisine, but almost everything that I ate there was tasteless.
 Please note, that I might not have found the right places where they serve good and delicious food and not that it’s bad in general.
-I’ve had the best meals in local’s places when I was invited to a dinner and lunch.
+I’ve had the best meals in some local people homes when I was invited to for dinner and lunch.

-3 Weeks Morocco Trip Itinerary / Marrakech, the heart & the soul of Morocco
+3 weeks in Morocco – Marrakech, the heart & the soul of Morocco

 Things to do in Marrakech

 - A trip to the Ouzoud Waterfalls – This one should be a must!
-The Ouzoud Waterfalls are amazing and definitely worth the day trip.
+The Ouzoud Waterfalls are amazing and definitely worth the day trip from Marrakech.
 You will also find cute monkeys there, which will climb on your head (but that’s part of the fun).
 Also, make sure to get the boat ride to the other side of the waterfall.
 It’s awesome!

 - Get lost in the Medina